Weed Management in Pastures and Rangeland—2024

 3–5 oz/A

 Bermudagrass and bahiagrass only.
 Rezilon should be applied well before expected seed germination of annual grasses and broadleaves.
 No more than 6 oz/A in a 12-month period.
 No grazing restrictions.
 No haying restrictions if applied at 3 oz/A, but if applying more than 3 oz/A, hay may not be harvested for 40 days.
-For longer-term weed control, apply 3 oz/A before mid-February and another 3 oz/A six months later.
+For longer-term weed control, apply 3 oz/A before mid-February and another 3 oz/A at least 60 days later; usually within 7 to 10 days after cutting to reduce canopy interference and maximize soil coverage.
 Rezilon should only be applied to permanent pastures; 18-month restriction on planting of cool-season grasses and 22 months for other crops.

 Postemergence (POST) to Weeds